The U.S. soccer community doesn’t need vice president Joe Biden to tell us how big a deal Copa America 2016 will be, as it speaks for itself.

 The scheduling of the 2016 Copa America is a statement of intent from North and South American officials.
 They’re ready to compete with European countries (and clubs) for the hearts, minds, eyeballs and dollars of soccer fans in the U.S. and around the world.
 Naturally, television and sponsorship dollars follow fans’ preferences.
 Copa America 2016 could unite disparate factions of soccer fans in America, launch U.S. soccer’s second great awakening and change the soccer world forever.

 Watching Team USA and El Tri take on (part of) the world creates iconic moments and lasting memories.
 The same goes for clubs.
 It’s only a matter of time before televised soccer reaches a tipping point in wider American sports culture.
 When the television dollars from U.S.-based English-language networks start pouring into the coffers of national soccer federations and clubs closer to home, the power and prestige of these teams will grow exponentially.
-It’s bound to create a new bull market or even an economic boom town in the soccer world.
+It’s bound to create a new bull market or economic boom town in the soccer world.

-Once it happens, those who lie in the CONCACAF and CONMEBOL tents must continue to both cooperate and compete with each other.
+Once it happens, those who lay in the CONCACAF and CONMEBOL tents must continue to both cooperate and compete with each other.
 This can take the form of newly integrated competitions or some other expression of hemispheric solidarity.

-One day, players, fans, broadcasters and sponsors in the Western Hemisphere will look to the north, south and within for glory and fufillment — instead of gazing across the Atlantic.
+One day, players, fans, broadcasters and sponsors in the Western Hemisphere will look to the north, south and within for glory and fufillment — instead of gazing across the Atlantic Ocean.
 Copa America 2016 could spark a process that leads to the creation of a third pole — a North American one — in the eternal international contest for power, resources and, of course, goals.